The October 2022 edition of the GravurExchange

 New Online “Gravure Basics” Video Course available

-This course and all GAA-Committee Online courses along with the Gravure textbooks are all available at: www.aimcal.org click on “Resources” tab, then pick “Products” from the dropdown.
-You will also see all the training courses and other products that are offered from AIMCAL.
+This course and all GAA-Committee online courses along with the Gravure textbooks are all available at www.aimcal.org, click on “Resources” tab, then pick “Products” from the dropdown.
+You will also see all the training courses and other products that are offered by AIMCAL.

 The GAA Committee reviewed the plans for the Basic and Advanced Seminars and decided it would be best to move them to June 2023.
-The Basic and Advance “live” Seminar is being held at Interprint in Pittsfield, MA.
-It was felt moving to 2023 would be better for the members who need to budget the training.
+The Basic and Advanced “live” Seminars will be held at Interprint in Pittsfield, MA.
+Moving to 2023 will give time to the members who need to budget the training.
 The COVID-19 years have caused items that were routine budget lines to be left out, and time is needed to reschedule.
 More information will be available soon.

 Converting Quarterly, the official technical journal of AIMCAL, is a great source of information and current news from members and the industry.
 Go to https://www.convertingquarterly.com/ to subscribe to the quarterly print magazine, the digital edition, the weekly CQ eNews…or all three.